|

 Fauna treaty, signed by over 120

-Golden Lion Tamarind Monkey: Shown above, the Golden Lion
+Golden Lion Tamarind Monkeys: Shown above, the Golden Lion

 Tamarind Monkey is one of the most endangered of all rainforest animals.